infsci2560sp17/full-stack-web-dawn-llp/README.md

 #### Parameters

-- NA
+- {id}

 #### Response

-A JSON contains information of this palette.
+A JSON contains information of a palette by {id} or all palettes.

 #### Errors